Ilmarinen

 Ilmarinen encounters Väinämöinen when he is asked to forge the Sampo for Louhi, the Mistress of Pohjola.
 Initially, Väinämöinen tricks him into traveling to the northlands; however, Louhi promises him a daughter to be his bride in return.

-Later, Väinämöinen and Ilmarinen compete to wed the Maiden of Pohjola, in which Ilmarinen triumphs.
+Later, the two heroes compete to wed the Maiden of Pohjola, in which Ilmarinen triumphs.
 Eventually, Ilmarinen, Väinämöinen, and Lemminkäinen venture into Pohjola to steal the Sampo from Louhi.

 Louhi, the Mistress of Pohjola

 Ilmarinen crafts the legendary Sampo for Louhi.
-Later, he weds Louhi’s daughter in a celebration that details the creation and importance of beer.
+Later, he weds Louhi’s daughter in a celebration that details the creation of beer by Osmotar.
 The final interaction with Ilmarinen and Louhi occurs when the three heroes plot to steal the Sampo from the Northlands.

 Maiden of Pohjohla (Louhi’s Daughter)

-After crafting the Sampo, Louhi makes good on her promise and gives Ilmarinen her daughter as his bride.
+After crafting the Sampo, Louhi keeps her promise and gives Ilmarinen her daughter as his bride.
 The marriage is short-lived, however, symbolizing the tragic nature of human emotions and Ilmarinen.

 The Golden Wife